The Power of Intelligence-Driven Deception Networks

 Make sure you invest-in or leverage a Threat Intelligence Program.

-To learn more about either building or qualifying vendors providing intelligence check out:
+To learn more about either building or qualifying vendors providing intelligence check out this blog: 5 Insights to Successful Threat Intelligence Programs.

 Threat Intelligence can drive deception provided it captures several important characteristics.
 Here are some important questions to initiate improvements in the intelligence being used.